Janani-harshu/Janani-harshu/README.md

-- 👋 Hello everyone, I’m @Janani-harshu.
+- 👋 Hello everyone, I’m Janani.
 Recently completed my Master's in Biomedical Engineering.
 I had an opportunity to work at one of the most prestigious healthcare corporations - Siemens Healthineers.
 A year-long journey has changed my perception of how healthcare is delivered globally.
 Through the interdisciplinary work on various projects, I was able to learn more about emerging technologies and innovative processes that ensure the quality and care for everyone.